mmbman/Katagiri/1980-01-19-Blue-Cliff-Record-Case-2-Talk-1.md

 “The treasury of teachings of the whole age” – that means all Buddhist scriptures, from generation to generation, for 2500 years.
 We try to collect all the Buddhist scriptures, and try to explain what the truth is.
 It doesn’t hit the mark.

-“Clear eyed patchrobed monks cannot save themselves completely.” *[unintelligible]* How?
+“Clear eyed patchrobed monks cannot save themselves completely.” *[Unintelligible.]* How?
 Much as they cannot save others.
-Because even patch robed monks, full of [enlightenment](glossary#enlightenment), cannot themselves *[unintelligible]* how they can save all sentient beings.
+Because even patch robed monks, full of [enlightenment](glossary#enlightenment), cannot themselves [manifest] how they can save all sentient beings.

-##### 44:30

 There is a very interesting story of one of the famous Japanese scholars – he was a scholar and also he was a communist.
-He practiced under the guidance of [Gempo Yamamoto](glossary#gempo-yamamoto), who was the teacher of [Sōen Nakagawa](glossary#sōen-nakagawa).
+[For a time] he practiced under the guidance of [Gempo Yamamoto](glossary#gempo-yamamoto), who was the teacher of [Sōen Nakagawa](glossary#sōen-nakagawa), *[unintelligible]*.
 This gentleman worked in the kitchen as a clerk.

 One day, [Gempo Roshi](glossary#gempo-yamamoto) passed through the kitchen and saw this gentleman.
 He asked him, “What for do you practice Zen?”
 [The man] said, “I am practicing Zen to save all sentient beings.”
 Then Gempo Roshi said, “Oh, is that so.”
 Then he left.

-And in a few days, when he passed through the kitchen, and he saw him making the rice on the stove, he asked, “What for do you practice [zazen](glossary#zazen)?”
-He said, “I want to save all sentient beings.”
-He said, “Oh.”
+In a few days, when he passed through the kitchen, and he saw him making rice on the stove, he asked, “What for do you practice [zazen](glossary#zazen)?”
+[The man] said, “I want to save all sentient beings.”
+[Gempo Roshi] said, “Oh.”
 He left.

 The third time, he came and asked the same question.
 And still this gentleman said, “I want to practice to save all sentient beings.”

-So immediately, [Gempo Roshi](glossary#gempo-yamamoto) screamed, “*Stupid*!” *[He laughs.]* “That practice is just for you!”
+So immediately, [Gempo Roshi](glossary#gempo-yamamoto) screamed, “*Stupid*!” *[He laughs.]* “That practice is just for *you*!”

 *[Tape change.]*